ziutek/simple_go_wiki/README.md

 ## View

 Lets write some code in Go.
-To define view we use *kview* and *kasia.go* packages.
+To define the application view we use *kview* and *kasia.go* packages.
 You may install them this way:

     $ git clone git://github.com/ziutek/kasia.go
     $ cd kasia.go && make install